Tanevski3/typescript-prototypes/README.md

 # Typescript Prototypes

-> **Typescript Prototypes** is a collection of typescript prototypes, examples, etc.
+> **Typescript Prototypes** is a collection of typescript prototypes, examples, etc. The purpose of each prototype is to demonstrate how typescript can be used or how another technology can be combined with typescript.

 ## Getting started